 The practical effect of the revival of retribution and punishment and the thesis of 'just deserts' was the passage in the United States, in more than half of the States of that country, of legislation designed severely to limit judicial discretion in sentencing.
 Such legislation aims to produce more determinate sentences, sometime mandatory sentences.
 The legislation differs remarkably from place to place and in the extent to which judicial discretion is permitted or limited.
 But the sudden flowering of legislation of this kind, throughout the United States is a remarkable legislative phenomenon.
 We are not entirely immune from calls for mandatory punishment in Australia.
 But we are ambivalent about it.
-Within a year, New South Wales has modified the mandatory life sentence for murder.
-But within a week, Victoria has introduced a Bill to require mandatory imprisonment of bush fire incendiarists.
-This Bill is itself, one assumes, a legislative response of anger to the perceived unacceptable use of judicial discretion in modifying punishment for an admittedly serious crime, by reference to circumstances personal to the offender.
+New South Wales has modified the mandatory life sentence for murder.
+But Victoria last year introduced a law to require mandatory imprisonment of bush fire incendiarists.
+This law is itself, one assumes, a legislative response of anger to the perceived unacceptable use of judicial discretion in modifying punishment for an admittedly serious crime, by reference to circumstances personal to the offender.